-Investor Lawsuits: Successfully Suing a Company You Own
+Successfully Suing a Company You Own as an Investor

 Starting in 2013, Facebook allowed an app created by a then-unknown company called Cambridge Analytica to collect data from tens of millions of Facebook users, often without their knowledge or permission.
 In 2018, a co-founder of the firm blew the lid off the operation, ensnaring Facebook in a massive scandal and sending its stock plummeting.